“Carta blanca” reflects a Dominican police reality for decades - KSU | The Sentinel Newspaper

 “Carta blanca” reflects a Dominican police reality for decades

-Then on its tour of several festivals, “Carta Blanca” found its top gala one Monday night on installations on Caribbean Cinemas of the Downtown Middle shopping center, where I learned about its protagonists, figures of Dominican art, businessmen, politicians , family, friends about a press, related producers and.
+Then on its tour of several festivals, “Carta Blanca” found its top gala one Monday night on installations on Carribbean Cinemas of the Down-town Middle shopping center, where I learned that its protagonists, figures of Dominican art, businessmen met , politicians, relatives, friends about a press, related producers and.

 The film about action, suspense drama and, directed by Pedro Urrutia, is inspired by real events.

-The story, which tells a hidden reality about the police this White Letter code on the Dominican Republic with, revolves around Manuel Mena, a policeman who lives between 2 worlds: bringing the criminals to justice with trying to get executed under a system que ze rige.
+The story, which tells a hidden reality about the police, a White Letter code on the Dominican Republic with, revolves around Manuel Mena, a policeman who lives between two worlds: bringing the criminals to justice with trying to get executed under zero.
+This system that governs.

-Carta Blanca has a scam first script by Urrutia himself, produced by 1 Alliance with the distribution of Caribbean Movies Distribution disadvantage.
+Carta Blanca has a first script by Urrutia himself, produced by 1 Alliance with the distribution of Carribbean Films Submission with.

-During an e Vento, this filmmaker Pedro Urrutia commented that taking “Carta Blanca” to a big screen zero st? lla till med ett been easy.
+During this ev ento, a filmmaker Pedro Urrutia commented that bringing “Carta Blanca” to a big screen zero st? lla till med ett been easy.

 Then he added: “How serious this project is, with a reality that counts, I am personally proud of seeing it born, growing with the fact that today I can walk with the same um better strength with an attitude that I characterize.”